rchavarria/learning-elixir/docs/round-09.markdown

   # one of the callbacks provided by GenServer is handle_call. it has 3
   # parameters: action, request origin PID, current server state
   # it has to reply with a tuple with 3 parameters as well: response,
-  # XXX and the state to use in the next request
+  # value returned and the state to use in the next request
   def handle_call(:next_number, _from, current_number) do
     { :reply, current_number, current_number + 1 }
   end